 While weight loss gave me a lot of happiness and self-love, there is two final truths I want to talk about.
 I definitely feel more confident, but one negative aspect from weight loss that not many discuss, is body dysmorphia or “phantom fat”.
 Even after knowing that I am at a healthy weight and that I am

 smaller than before, there will be times that I still feel 200 pounds due to the fact that I have been overweight my whole life.
 I would feel so self-conscious that I would not look in the mirror or even feel like my family and peers think that I’m “fat”.
 I would even catch myself feeling guilty for having a cheat day.
 I have to constantly remind myself that I am healthy now and to love myself at every phase of my weight loss journey.
 I am still working on myself, mentally, and my main goal is to stop being so hard on myself.

 Finally, the last truth, is that I learned who really cared about me for me, not because of my appearance or my weight.
 My parents, my friends, and my boyfriend have been so supportive throughout my journey, loving me before and loving me now.
 However, I have learned that many others are shallow.
 I’ve noticed that more guys, who completely ignored me before, are all up in my DMs.
 Some girls, on the other hand, now want to be friends.

 My weight loss journey has really taught me so much about myself and about the people around me.
 I hope to keep progressing towards being more fit as well as keep inspiring others.
-In the future, I want to open some kind of business to help others with their journey and to advise those who have eating disorders.
+In the future, I want to help others with their journey and to advise those who have eating disorders.
 Most importantly, I want to be able to inspire others to love their body, no matter their weight and no matter their body shape.
 Loving themselves is the first step to a healthier lifestyle.